 Add all ingredients except rice flour and besan to a large mixing bowl and gently mix everything.
 Set aside for 10 minutes.

 Heat oil in a deep frying pan.
-Once hot, drop the pakoda mixture into oil in batches.
+Once hot, drop the pakoda mixture into the oil in batches.
 Stir them occasionally.

 Fry them till they are golden brown in color.